In this article, we’ll learn how to say “Happy Birthday” in Korean.

 Looking to get some singing practice?
 Well, you’re in luck then.
 Not only will we explain that phrase, but we’ll also teach you the famous Happy Birthday song--in Korean!

-‘Happy Birthday’ in Korean Explanation
+“Birthday” in Korean

 However, if you want to refer to the birthday of somebody who is a lot older than you then you should use the word 생신 (saengsin) instead.
-You would likely use this version of ‘birthday’ with people such as your grandparents or older relatives.
+You would likely use this version of “birthday” with people such as your grandparents or older relatives.